Bogor Botanical Gardens: Recent events

 On May 16, 2006, the Indonesian Institute of Sciences (LIPI) celebrated its 189th anniversary in collaboration with the German Embassy.
 During the event a monument dedicated to Reinwardt was placed near Gunting pond.
 The anniversary was accompanied by the ASEAN-China Workshop Botanical Garden on Management and Plant Conservation event, which took place in the garden.
 At the end of the celebration, several trees were planted by the attending 10 ministries of ASEAN.

 However, on the first of June 2006, a storm hit Bogor and many trees and plants in the garden that were more than 100 years old were damaged.
 As a result, the garden was closed a week for replanting and repair.

 In 2009, an orchidarium was opened nearby the orchid house to celebrate the 192nd anniversary of the botanic gardens.

+In 2020, Bogor Botanical Garden along with other 3 major Indonesian botanical gardens (Cibodas, Purwodadi & Bali) went into Public-Private Partnership to operate public services within the botanical gardens, a private company named PT.
+Mitra Natura Raya was established as a Government's strategic partner to operate the gardens.

 Features and layout

 The garden is roughly square shaped covering an area of 87 ha, with additional 28.4 ha of the ground in the north-west being the palace garden.
 The garden is divided by the Ciliwung river and has three bridges.
 The main gate is located in the south and is where most of the garden facilities are concentrated, such as ticket purchasing booth, Treub's laboratory, Nusa Indah Guesthouse, plant/souvenir shops, the library and the conservation building.
 The precinct east of Ciliwung was laid out in 1927 with facilities as the mosque, cafes, Herbarium, orchid section and Wisma Tamu guesthouse, near Astrid's avenue.

 Today the garden contains 13,983 specimens of trees and plants, belonging to 3373 species, 1257 genera and 218 families.
 There are 288 species (88 genera) of exceptional palms along lawns and avenues.
 The gardens are a refuge for more than 50 different varieties of birds and for groups of bats roosting high in the trees.

 In 1852, the Cibodas Botanical Gardens was founded as an extension of the Bogor Garden at the town of Cibodas, roughly 45 kilometers to the southeast of Bogor.
-A branch of the garden was opened in 1941 near the town of Purwodadi, and later in 1959 another branch was opened in Bali.
+A branch of the garden was opened in 1941 near the town of Purwodadi Botanical Garden, and later in 1959 another branch was opened in Bali.